MapoMagpie/eh-view-enhance/HELP.md

 The download panel's status indicators provide a clear view of image loading progress.

+**Note:** When the download file size exceeds 1.2GB, split compression will be automatically enabled.
+If you encounter errors while extracting the files, please update your extraction software or use 7-Zip.

 ## [Can I Select the Download Range?]

 Yes, the download panel has an option to select the download range(Cherry Pick), which applies to downloading, auto-loading, and pre-loading.